As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Dog sitting on owner's lap

-No one likes to think of their old dog as being in pain.
-However, as senior dogs get older, many owners may notice that their faithful companions begin to whine when trying to perform activities that they once found easy.
-Their older dogs may even start to whine at night or whine for no apparent reason.
+As senior dogs get older, many owners may notice that their faithful companions begin to whine when trying to perform activities that they once found easy.
+Their older dogs may even start to whine at night or for no apparent reason.

 While some dogs may whine for attention or food, an older dog that has recently started to whine is likely doing so because they feel uncomfortable or confused in some way, and as such, it is something that shouldn’t be ignored.